The 15 best films on Disney Plus to watch in February 2026

 Cameron Frew

-Disney Plus has some of the most iconic and best films ever made, so you may struggle to pick a movie.
+Disney Plus has some of the most iconic and best films ever made, and these are the greatest movies you should check out in February.

 After all, how do you pick between the vast multitudes of the Marvel Cinematic Universe, every Star Wars film, countless other franchises, and a broad library of horrors, rom-coms, dramas, and more?